 It is best practice in pro bono to encourage lawyers to participate in the program, and to develop a clear understanding of the firm’s expectation in this regard, while recognising it is not compulsory.
 This is consistent with the principle that doing pro bono legal work is a professional responsibility of every lawyer.

 Creating opportunities for lawyers at all levels to participate in pro bono legal work can be an effective way to develop an active practice.
 As in other areas of legal practice, the lawyers assigned to do particular pro bono legal work should have the appropriate degree of skill and experience, and be appropriately supervised.
-Involving lawyers at all levels in the firm in the pro bono program helps to build the firm’s capacity to undertake a range of work.
+Involving lawyers at all levels in the pro bono program helps to build the firm’s capacity to undertake a range of work.

 However, regardless of the size or sophistication of the practice, there are some challenges commonly faced by firms wishing to encourage lawyers at all levels to participate in the program.
 This chapter brings together various approaches and strategies developed by firms to meet these challenges.